oracle/weblogic-kubernetes-operator/site/install.md

     `Error from server (BadRequest): error when creating "/scratch/output/uidomain/weblogic-domains/uidomain/domain.yaml": the API version in the data (weblogic.oracle/v2) does not match the expected API version (weblogic.oracle/v1`

+> **NOTE**: You should be able to upgrade from version 2.0-rc2 to 2.0 because there are no backward incompatible changes between these two releases.

 ## Install Helm and Tiller